 In support of Nova Scotians living on a low income, our HomeWarming program provides energy efficient upgrades for homeowners, while our Home Energy Assistance Top-up (HEAT) Fund supports with funds for home heating during the cold winter months.

-The Home Energy Assistance Top-up (HEAT Fund) is available to individuals and families in Nova Scotia who live on a low income to help with paying their energy bill.
+The Home Energy Assistance Top-up (HEAT Fund) is available to individuals and families in Nova Scotia who live on a low income to help with paying their energy bills.
 Since 1997, we’ve worked with the Salvation Army to help families across the province.
 In partnership with the Province of Nova Scotia since 2008, the Fund provides emergency assistance for all forms of home heating, including electric, propane, oil, wood, and natural gas.

-Every year, Nova Scotia Power donates $200,000 to the HEAT Fund to help individuals and families most in need in Nova Scotia.
 Learn more about the HEAT Fund and how to apply on The Salvation Army website.

 Want to help?